Ottermad/ottermad.github.io/_posts/2023-08-15-QC-Course-Complex-Numbers.md

 $$\sqrt{-4} = \sqrt{4}\sqrt{-1} = 2i$$

-So we take the square root as normal and just add i on the end.
+So we take the square root as normal and add i on the end.

-These numbers of the form ai where a is real number are called the imaginary numbers.
+These numbers of the form ai where a is a real number, are called imaginary numbers.

 ## Complex Numbers
-Now we have imaginary numbers we can build the complex numbers out of them.
+Now we have imaginary numbers we can build complex numbers out of them.
 We do this by considering numbers of the form

 $$a + bi$$